21 November 2024 Foley '25 Attends UN Climate Change Convention in Azerbaijan By Colin Spencer '19

 As part of his Honors work on renewable energy solutions, Finn Foley ’25 is attending the 29th meeting of parties of the United Nations Framework Convention on Climate Change in Azerbaijan.

 Supporting his Honors research and his career path in renewable energy, Finn Foley ’25 has a rare opportunity to observe international responses to climate change at the 29th meeting of parties of the United Nations Framework Convention on Climate Change this month in Baku, Azerbaijan.
-While attending discussions among scientific leaders, a United States envoy and prime ministers from the United Kingdom, Italy, Greece and Egypt, Foley hopes to connect with renewable energy professionals and gather insights for his Honors thesis on renewable energy solutions.
+While attending discussions among international policy and scientific experts, a United States envoy and prime ministers from the United Kingdom, Italy, Greece and Egypt, Foley hopes to connect with renewable energy professionals and gather insights for his Honors thesis on renewable energy solutions.

 An environmental studies and economics double major, Foley is working on his Honors project “Optimizing Renewable Energy Solutions at Hobart and William Smith Colleges to Further Progress Carbon Neutrality: A Financial and Environmental Analysis” under the direction of Tom Drennen, the Stine Family Chair of Management and Entrepreneurship.